NoriginMedia/react-spatial-navigation/README.md

 ### `withFocusable` HOC
 * `realFocusKey` is created once at component mount in `withStateHandlers`.
 It either takes the `focusKey` prop value or is automatically generated.
 * `setFocus` method is bound with the current component `realFocusKey` so you can call it w/o params to focus component itself.
+Also the behaviour of this method can be described as an *attempt to set the focus*, because even if the target component doesn't exist yet, the target focus key will be stored and the focus will be picked up by the component with that focus key when it will get mounted.
 * `parentFocusKey` is propagated to children components through context.
 This is done because the focusable components tree is not necessary the same as the DOM tree.
 * On mount component adds itself to `spatialNavigation` service storage of all focusable components.
 * On unmount component removes itself from the service.